 Marijuana legalization in the Golden State momentarily felt like the golden dawn of weed reform.
-Then the new ultra-conservative presidential administration made its presence known, not quite raining on the parade as much as sending out some warning rumbles of thunder from the horizon.
+Then the new ultra-conservative Department of Justice made its presence known, not quite raining on the parade as much as sending out some warning rumbles of thunder from the horizon.
 Empty threats aside, anyone in the industry knows that legitimately selling marijuana products in a federally illegal environment is far from an ideal situation.
 With so many states legalizing in 2016 and more rushing to pass legislation ahead of the administration shift, questions have naturally turned to the trademarking of marijuana products.
 Massive amounts of money are being poured into cannabusiness, but trademarking can still be a sticky situation requiring plenty of tact, luck, and most of all, money.

 The USPTO Hard Line

 Succinctly put, the United States Patent and Trademark Office (USPTO) will not file trademarks for marijuana products.
 Initially, the USPTO didn’t put such a hardline up to the cannabis industry.
 For a brief period following Colorado’s legalization, the USPTO kept an open mind to marijuana businesses.
 But the surge of trademark applications for marijuana-based products proved too much for the organization to handle.
 Somewhere buried deep beneath the mound of paperwork, the USPTO denied the trademark application for all marijuana products, returned all application fees, and instituted the hard line.
 This would seem fairly bleak and hopeless but U.S. law is often malleable to verbal acrobatics.

 Update: California Allows Trademarking at the State Level